Monitor and Manage Flink SQL Statements in Confluent Cloud for Apache Flink¶

 A graph showing the most recent data for your selected Flink metric displays.

 Click New integration to export your metrics to a monitoring service.
-For more information, see Integrate with third-party monitoring.
+For more information, see Integrate with third-party monitoring tools.

 Error handling and recovery¶